pforret/blog.splashing/_topic/profession/clerk.md

 ---
 # Profession: clerk

-A clerk is a white-collar worker who conducts general office tasks, or a worker who performs  similar sales-related tasks in a retail environment.
+A clerk is a white-collar worker who conducts record keeping as well as general office tasks, or a  worker who performs similar sales-related tasks in a retail environment.
 The responsibilities of clerical workers commonly include record keeping, filing, staffing service  counters, screening callers, and other administrative tasks.
+In City of London livery companies, the clerk is the chief executive officer.

 ## Unsplash photos